ScottPolhemus/scroll-in/README.md

 A small library for triggering events on elements when they are scrolled into view.

-Finds elements with a "data-scroll-in" attribute, and triggers "scroll-in" events when the page is scrolled past each element.
+Finds elements with a `data-scroll-in` attribute, and triggers `scroll-in` events when the page is scrolled past each element.
 Also applies `data-scroll-in="in"` to the visible elements.

 ## Usage